What do you think of the LITRG website?

 Foster carers are normally paid an allowance for the maintenance of the child.

 Sometimes private fostering arrangements are made, in other words without the involvement of social services.
-Such arrangements will not be qualifying care.
+Such arrangements are not qualifying care.

 What is qualifying care?